ynklab/FILM/README.md

 **FILM** is a visual question answering (VQA) task dataset presented in [COGSCI 2025](https://cognitivesciencesociety.org/cogsci-2025/).

 Images in FILM are categorized into genuine and fake illusions, along with corresponding control images.
 Genuine illusions present discrepancies between actual and apparent features, whereas fake illusions have the same actual and apparent features even though they look illusory due to the similar geometric configuration.
+Control images are modified versions of illusion images in which the illusion inducing elements are removed to eliminate the illusory effect.